xNaCly/scripts/discord/richpresence/Rpc.md

 # RichPresence

 ### What you need to do:
-   basically nothing
+   nothing besides installing python or downloading the latest release

 ### How it works:
-   gets the currently focused window and adds it to your RichPresence in Discord. updates every 15 seconds uses assets providen by me, will be changed later to more neutral pictures
+   - gets the currently focused window and adds it to your RichPresence in Discord <br>
+   - updates every 15 seconds<br>
+   - uses assets providen by me, will be changed later to more neutral pictures